 Fear of the unknown

-There are two other likely causes for the lack of provision of these homes, and one is the fear of the unknown, i.e. if the neighbour next door doesn’t have it and nor do your friends or family then maybe it’s not right for you; this is where the five stages of technology adoption suggest who will get the new build now and who will go with it later on.
+There are two other likely causes for the lack of provision of these homes.
+One is the fear of the unknown, i.e. if the neighbour next door doesn’t have it and nor do your friends or family, then maybe it’s not right for you; this is where the five stages of technology adoption suggest who will get the new build now and who will go with it later on.

 Lack of skilled labour

-Government intervention can bring all stakeholders on board with the new style of home-build that can deliver a new home within a week.
-Maybe we need patience; now technology has delivered a solution for solving the housing crisis.
+Government intervention can bring all stakeholders on board with the new home-build style that can deliver a new home within a week.
+Maybe we need patience; now, technology has delivered a solution for solving the housing crisis.
 Watch this space.

 - Investment1 year ago